Halford Mackinder: Geography and geopolitics

-His next major work, Democratic Ideals and Reality: A Study in the Politics of Reconstruction, appeared in 1919.
-It followed the 1904 book titled The Geographic Pivot of the History, and presented his theory of the Heartland and made a case for fully taking into account geopolitical factors at the Paris Peace conference and contrasted (geographical) reality with Woodrow Wilson's idealism.
-The book's most famous quote was: "Who rules East Europe commands the Heartland; Who rules the Heartland commands the World Island; Who rules the World Island commands the World."
-This message was composed to convince the world statesmen at the Paris Peace conference of the crucial importance of Eastern Europe as the strategic route to the Heartland was interpreted as requiring a strip of buffer states to separate Germany and Russia.
-These were created by the peace negotiators but proved to be ineffective bulwarks in 1939 (although this may be seen as a failure of other, later statesmen during the interbellum).
-The principal concern of his work was to warn of the possibility of another major war (a warning also given by economist John Maynard Keynes).

 Mackinder was anti-Bolshevik, and was appointed by Lord Curzon as British High Commissioner in Southern Russia in late 1919.
 He reported back from his visit to Lloyd George's cabinet in January 1920: he suggested that Britain support a plan for the White Russian forces to recognise Polish independence, which he attempted to unite.
 Mackinder's last major work was the 1943 article, "The Round World and the Winning of the Peace", in which he envisioned a post-war world.
 He reiterated and expanded his Heartland view of the world, suggesting that the Atlantic Ocean would be jumped, with North America's influence pulled into the region by its use of Britain as a "moated aerodrome".
 Elsewhere in the world, beyond the "girdle of deserts and wilderness", and the "Great Ocean" region of the Indo-Pacific Rim, was the "Monsoon lands" area of India and China that would grow in power.